Thierry Breton: Atos

-In May 2014 Breton launched a friendly takeover on French historic IT industry player Bull, turning Atos into the number one European company and one of the major global players in Big Data and Cybersecurity.
+In May 2014 Breton launched a friendly takeover of French historic IT industry player Bull, turning Atos into the number one European company and one of the major global players in Big Data and Cybersecurity.
 This acquisition, again commended by the markets (Atos’ share price rose by 6.2% and Bull's by 21.9% the day of the announcement) notably allowed the company to position itself in the supercomputing segment and to become the sole European manufacturer.

-Six months later he announced Atos’ acquisition of Xerox’s IT outsourcing activities as well as a strategic partnership with the American company.
-This operation, which was viewed favorably by the Stock Market, made Atos one of the five largest digital companies in the world.
-The company had doubled in size within six years with a headcount of around 100,000 employees.
+Six months later Breton announced Atos’ acquisition of Xerox’s IT outsourcing activities as well as a strategic partnership with the American company.
+This operation, which was viewed favorably by the stock market, made Atos one of the five largest digital companies in the world.
+The company had doubled in size within six years, with a headcount of around 100,000 employees.

-Breton received world attention after an interview with the Wall Street Journal in 2011 when he reiterated his intention to ban internal email, dubbed as "the pollution of the information age", at Atos within 18 months (known as the zero-email strategy), replacing internal emails by a set of enterprise social networks, enterprise instant messaging, collaborative tools etc..., both being developed inhouse and partially aggregated from other vendors.
+Breton received world attention after an interview with the Wall Street Journal in 2011 when he reiterated his intention to ban internal email, dubbed as "the pollution of the information age", at Atos within 18 months (known as the zero-email strategy), replacing internal emails by a set of enterprise social networks, enterprise instant messaging, collaborative tools et cetera, both being developed in-house and partially aggregated from other vendors.

-In May 2015 the company's market capitalization rose to 7.29 billion euros, an increase of more than 5 billion euros compared with November 2008 when Breton took over office.
+In May 2015 the company's market capitalization rose to 7.29 billion euros, an increase of more than 5 billion euros compared with November 2008 when Breton took over.
 The market share price of Atos grew by 268% in five years.

-In 2018 October Atos announced acquisition with Syntel Pvt.
-Lmt.
-An Indian company.
+In 2018 October Atos announced the acquisition of Syntel Pvt.
+Lmt., an Indian company.